Inside Kunal · a private inquiry

 What deserves this much of him?

-What is the machine for?
+What is the AI for?

 And what becomes possible if he stops asking capability to answer a question only choice, relationship, and lived consequence can answer?